 \subsection{Bayesian Poisson Change Point Model}

 Consider the militarized interstate dispute (MID) data of \cite{martin2011mcmcpack} which describes the annual number of military conflicts in the United States.
 In order to detect the number and timings of the cyclic phases in international conflicts, we fit a Bayesian Poisson change-point model.
 Following \cite{martin2011mcmcpack}, we will use \texttt{MCMCpoissonChange} from \texttt{MCMCpack} to fit the model with six change-points which samples the latent states based on the algorithm in \cite{chib1998estimation}.
-The Poisson change-point model in \texttt{MCMCpoissonChange} uses conjugate priors and is the following:
+The Poisson change-point model in \texttt{MCMCpoissonChange} is:

 This yields a 7-dimensional posterior distribution in $\lambda = (\lambda_1, \dots, \lambda_7)^T$.
 Figure~\ref{fig:poisson-trace} shows the evolution of two chains started from random points for the second and third component.
 We report the ACF plots for the second component component only, however, similar behavior is observed in ACF plots of other components as well.